chastik/WissKI/01_Session/S1U5_Core-Entities.md

 ---

-## What about datatype properties in CIDOC CRM?
-(Compact)
+## Datatype properties in CIDOC CRM

+CIDOC CRM...

+* examples are e.g. P3 has note or P90 has value
-* CIDOC CRM mainly uses semantic relationships between entities
+* focuses on relationships between entities
-* Datatype properties are used only for simple literal values
+* uses datatype properties only for literal values

-* Most key information (titles, genres, platforms, roles, identifiers) is modeled as entities, often linked to controlled vocabularies or authority data
+Key information (titles, roles, identifiers, etc.) modeled as entities linked to vocabularies.

-A further advanced unit of datatype properties (e.g. P3 has note, P90 has value, P82a/b) will be covered in a dedicated advanced session together with controlled vocabularies, authority files, and semantic interoperability.
+Datatype properties are covered in advanced sessions on vocabularies and interoperability.